jbqueru/jbq-docs/README.md

 # JBQ Docs
-Collection of information for programming classic computers and consoles
+JBQ's collection of notes about writing code for
+8-bit and 16-bit retro targets.